 Plan Your PSA

-In this lesson, students will use what they've learned about impaired driving, how it affects their peers, and how to design and deliver an effective message to create their own PSA storyboards.
-Students will use the experiences from this unit as a springboard for planning their entries for the Drive2Life PSA Contest.
-(Please note that only individual entries will be accepted.)
+In this lesson, students will analyze tactics used to design and deliver effective PSA messages and then apply what they learned about distracted walking to create their own PSA storyboards.
+Students will use the experiences from this unit as a springboard for planning their entries for the 2017 Drive2Life Contest.
+(Please note that only individual contest entries will be accepted.
+No videos or group entries.)

-Students will analyze the impact of communication and messaging on behavior and plan a clear message to promote passenger and driver safety in impaired-driving situations with friends.
+Students will analyze the impact of communication and messaging on behavior and plan a clear message to help prevent distracted walking.

 Students will be able to:

-- Create through images, words, and explanation informative PSAs that incorporate research from multiple sources, reach the intended audience, and use various communication techniques to express a clear, accurate message that promotes passenger and driver safety in an impaired-driving situation with a teen driver.
+- Create through images, words, and explanation informative PSAs that incorporate research from multiple sources, reach the intended audience, and use various communication techniques to express a clear, accurate message that helps prevent distracted walking and promotes pedestrian safety.

-Introduce the overarching question: How much impact can a PSA have on our behavior?
+Introduce students to the idea of a PSA.
+A PSA is designed to reach a specific group with a message that will change the group's behavior.
+Then ask the overarching question: How much impact can a PSA have on our behavior?

-As a class, watch and discuss other iconic and effective PSAs:
+As a class, watch and discuss other iconic and effective PSAs.
+For examples of PSAs, check out NRSF Teen Lane PSAs.

 For each video identify the message and discuss: What tactics were used to communicate the message?
 How has this message become part of our collective psyche?
 Do the videos use positive reinforcement to encourage positive behavior or change?

-Explain to students that they will be designing their own PSAs that encourage drivers and passengers to make safe decisions if they're impaired, or when a friend they're getting a ride from or are in a car with is impaired, or if a friend who is about to get into a car to drive is impaired.
+Explain to students that they will be designing their own PSAs that encourage pedestrians to stop distracted walking and to walk safely.
 Challenge students to come up with messages that will resonate as much as the examples they viewed.

 Directions for the PSA Storyboard

 A storyboard is a visual way to plot out a TV script and story.
 Movie directors and animators use storyboards to plot out their thinking and ideas.
-You will be creating a storyboard for a PSA that shows a teen passenger or driver making a safe decision in an impaired-driving situation.
+You will be creating a storyboard for a PSA to help prevent distracted walking.

 In the blank boxes, draw images of what you want to show on the screen.
 On the lines underneath, write the audio portion.
 In the "audio" lines, write music, sound effects, and dialogue.
 In the Special Effects (SFX) line, write any effects, such as distortion, blur, and color alteration.
 Finally, in the "Superscript" line, write any text, such as titles or credits, that you want to add to the screen.
 As you work, use the assignment rubric to guide your PSA.